IanVS/prettier-plugin-sort-imports/docs/MIGRATION.md

 - The `importOrderMergeDuplicateImports` option has been removed, and imports are always combined (previous `true` setting)
 - The `importOrderCombineTypeAndValueImports` option has been removed.
 See [below](#importOrderCombineTypeAndValueImports-removed) for details
 - Added `importOrderTypeScriptVersion` option.
+- The default `importOrder` was improved.
+It now sorts node.js built-ins, then non-relative imports, then relative imports.
+If you have an `importOrder` specified, this will not affect you.

 #### `importOrderSeparation` removed